Clementbgn/Projet_Python/README.md

 # Installation

 To install the project you can use :

-'pip install Rocket-simple-Trajectory-Project'
+`pip install Rocket-simple-Trajectory-Project`.

 # Simulation de Trajectoire Balistique